 InputData is a concrete specialization of DRGElement and it inherits the name and optional id, description and label attributes from NamedElement.
-The name of an InputData must be different from the of any other decision, input data, business knowledge model, decision service, or import in the decision model.

 An instance of InputData defines an InformationItem that stores its value.
 This InformationItem may include a typeRef that specifies the type of data that is this InputData represents, either an ItemDefinition, base type in the specified expressionLanguage, or imported type.